smbowler/catstagram/README.md

     it looks like this  src="https://i.pinimg.com/originals/3b/4f/55/3b4f55f606f04ed5300d1bcf589c010e.jpg"
     f) Make sure this url ends in either .png or .jpg
     g) Save your work in Gitpod
     h) Return to Chrome and refresh the page.
-You should see your image on the website
+You should see your image on the website.
+It might be big or small, depending on the size of the image that you chose.

 #### Investigate and Discuss

-Next, let's make sure we've added everything to goes along with a photo on Instagram.

-* Look at the photo below.
-* What else is associated with each photo?
+Next, let's make sure we've added everything that goes along with a photo on Instagram.
+Look at the photo below.
+What else is associated with each photo?
-* Where is each element located?
+Where is each element located?
-    * A # of Likes
+    * Like Button
+    * Like Count
-    * A caption
+    * Caption

 <img src="img/ig_screenshot.png" style="max-height: 450px">

-#### TODO #4: Add Like Count, Like Button, and Caption underneath the photo
+#### TODO #4: Add Like Button, Like Count, and Caption underneath the photo
     * Underneath the  <img>  tag, add the following code snippet:

  ````